mohit-mhjn/ticdat_samples/README.md

 Each of the examples have their independent directories and the sample input files are included.

 - `medium_example_1` illustrates the basic data integrity setup as described here.
-- Working on next blog.
+- `medium_example_2` builds further on the example-1 to illustrate more things regarding data rules.
+- More examples coming soon.